Web Development

 Success Story

-Maintaining LSP in the shape hierarchy ensures that new shapes can be seamlessly integrated into the software.
-For instance, introducing a Triangle subclass doesn't require modifications to existing rendering or area calculation algorithms, thus facilitating scalability and maintainability.
+Maintaining LSP in the shape hierarchy means new shapes slot into the software without friction.
+Introducing a Triangle subclass, for instance, doesn't require changes to existing rendering or area calculation algorithms, which keeps the codebase scalable and easy to maintain.

 Best Practices and Pitfalls